sombriks/sombriks-hq/src/pages/blog/0041-farewell-old-blog.md

 I tried to put [google adsense](https://www.google.com/adsense) on it and got 5 to 6 refusals.

-since it's an SPA, the crawler is unable to undex it and, therefore, there is no indexable content on it.
+since it's an SPA, the crawler is unable to index it and, therefore, there is no _valuable_ content on it.
 At least this is what i suspect [after dig into adsense documentation](https://support.google.com/adsense/answer/81904?hl=pt-BR&visit_id=638119984989682795-2409927824&rd=1#insufficient_content).

 ## The new headquarters